 It’s known as affiliate marketing and it’s one of the most popular ways to make money with a blog.

 It can be very lucrative – with many bloggers making in excess of 6 figures per month.

-We want to show you how its possible sell products and earn commission, without ever having to make your own products.
+We want to show you how its possible to promote products and earn commission, without ever having to make your own products.
 This post is designed to be everything that you need to know to get started with affiliate marketing for your blog – even if you are a complete blogging beginner.

 Don’t have a blog yet?
 Here’s an article to get you started ASAP: How to Start a Blog in Under 10 Minutes